OGStudio/tutorial/02.Mouse/README.md

 ```
 **[Run in `ogse`][run-buttons]**

-Let's see into API we used:
+Let's see into API we introduced:

 * `main.application.mouse` instance lets you get current mouse (finger)
 properties like position, pressed mouse buttons and subscribe to changes of